 HIGH REALM GRAPHICS, LLC is not responsible for retaining client’s end files.
 While I maintain all files indefinitely, it is the client's responsibility to manage all files provided to them.
 Any request to resupply them if lost will warrant an appropriate fee.

 DESIGN OWNERSHIP & USAGE RIGHTS

-Upon finalization of any project, HRG extends usage rights for the approved design within the context of the original intended project only.
-Any additional usage requires written permission from HRG and payment of reasonable fees.
-With accordance to Copyright Law, all editable native files, associated design concepts, and custom-created artwork concepts produced by Jodilyn Salice remain the INTELLECTUAL PROPERTY of Jodilyn Salice.
+Upon successful finalization of any project, HRG grants 100% usage rights for the approved design for the purpose in which the project was originally intended for the life of the business.
+Any additional usage requires written permission from the DESIGNER and payment of an additional reasonable usage fee.
+With accordance to Copyright Law, all editable native files, associated design concepts, and custom-created artwork concepts produced by a DESIGNER remain the INTELLECTUAL PROPERTY of that DESIGNER.
 Customer-provided artwork remains the property of its original owner.
-If the client wishes to obtain native files or transfer of copyright, client may propose a buy-out.
-HRG retains publishing rights to use the completed project and any preliminary designs for the purpose of design competitions, future publications on design, educational purposes, and marketing.
-Where applicable, client will be given any necessary credit for usage of the project elements.
+If the client wishes to obtain native files or transfer of copyright, the client may offer to buy them.
+Unless an NDA has been previously signed, DESIGNER retains publishing rights to use the completed project and any preliminary designs for the purpose of design competitions, future publications on design, educational purposes, and marketing.

-If, at any point during the project term, the client observes any non-conformance with the design plan, the client should promptly notify HRG, allowing reasonable time for necessary corrections to be made.
-Rejection of the completed project or cancellation during its execution, or client going “MIA”, will result in the billing for all labor and expenses to date and forfeiture of deposit(s).
-The client shall not unreasonably withhold acceptance of, or payment toward, the project.
+If at any point during the project term, the client observes any non-conformance with the design plan, the client must promptly notify HRG, allowing reasonable time for necessary corrections to be made.
+Rejection of the project or cancellation during its execution, or client going “MIA”, will result in forfeiture of down-payments(s) and an appropriate “kill fee” to cover all labor and expenses to date.
+The client shall not unreasonably withhold acceptance of, or payment toward, the project and any associated services.